 Read the SETA reports below to avoid making the same mistakes.

 What does a typical SETA Accreditation Report Cover?

 Get a free report infographic emailed to you by completing the form below.

 Reports are snag lists specifying exactly what must be corrected to meet quality assurance requirements.

 Read the SASETA report for a skills provider applying for approval on a skills programme comprised of 6 unit standards.

 The Single Unit Standard Accreditation

-Many emerging providers are overwhelmed by the level of detail and the remediation implications.
-However, after the initial freak out, it’s best to turn the report into a checklist and assemble your team to address each item.
+Many emerging providers are overwhelmed by the level of detail and remediation implications.
+Turn the report into a checklist and assemble your team to address each item!